North Korean occupation of South Korea: Propaganda

 Posters, books, mass rallies, pamphlets, theatrical performances, and even comic books were all used for propaganda.
-Many prominent southern writers such as No Chonmyong, a female poet, joined the communist Writer's League and performed actively in propagandistic activities, such as writing poems or books for the Northern government.
+Many prominent southern writers such as No Chon-myong, a female poet, joined the communist Writer's League and performed actively in propagandistic activities, such as writing poems or books for the Northern government.

 Parades and festivals seemed to have been North Korea's favorite use of propaganda.
-Even on September 15, 1950, the day of the Incheon Landing, the northerners planned a festival, scheduled to be in Seoul, and ironically celebrating "communist victory and the reuniting of the country."
+Even on September 15, 1950, the day of the Incheon Landing, the northerners planned a festival, scheduled to be in Seoul, and ironically celebrated "communist victory and the reuniting of the country."
 Notable composers and performers were to participate in this event but ended up fleeing.

 Community meetings or organizational meetings were also used for indoctrination and reeducation of the South Korean populace.
 These included reading meetings, in which the people collectively read the newspaper or a Communist text, and self-criticism meetings, which consisted of public confessions of actions or practices against the Communist regime, followed by the audience voting whether or not to accept his or her confession.
 Also, people were encouraged to accuse others around them who held antagonistic sentiments toward the occupying regime, or those who didn't follow the established laws.